-- > 36 suppliers were identified as high risk - 142 audits in total were conducted for validation on all risky suppliers, including 4 specialized on-site audits aiming at high-risk suppliers and 138 integrated audits for other suppliers at risk.
-Due to the impact of pandemic, more audits are on the drawing board.
+- 151 audits in total were conducted for validation on all risky suppliers, including 10 specialized audits aiming at high-risk suppliers (2 on-site audits and 8 online audits) and 141 integrated audits for other suppliers at risk.
+Due to the impact of pandemic, more audits are on the drawing board. - 41 supplies used metallic tin from a smelter in Rwanda (CID003387).
+The smelter was decided as among the smelters approved by RMI after a comparison was made against the approved list of smelters released by RMI on June 29, 2022.